Robust and tractable multidimensional exponential analysis: Main result

 For sufficiently large $n$ (cf. \eqref{eq:pf2eqn3}), each of the following statements holds with probability exceeding $1-\delta$. \begin{itemize} \item (\textbf{Disjoint union condition}) \\ the set $\mathbb{G}$ is a disjoint union of exactly $K$ subsets $\mathbb{G}_\ell$, \item (\textbf{Diameter condition}) \\ for each $\ell=1,\cdots, K$, $\mathsf{diam}(\mathbb{G}_\ell) \le 2C/n$, \item (\textbf{Separtion}) \\ $\mathsf{dist}(\mathbb{G}_\ell, \mathbb{G}_k) \ge \eta/2$ for $\ell \neq k$, \item (\textbf{Interval inclusion}) \\ For each $\ell=1,\cdots, K$, $I_\ell=\{x\in\TT: |x-\lambda_\ell|\le 1/(4n)\}\subseteq \mathbb{G}_\ell$.

 \end{itemize} Moreover, if

 then

-\end{theorem} \begin{rem} Equation~\eqref{eq:pf2eqn3} shows that the value of $n$ should be at least proportional to the reciprocal of the minimal separation, $\eta$, among the $\lambda_\ell$'s.
+\end{theorem} \begin{rem} {\rm Equation~\eqref{eq:pf2eqn3} shows that the value of $n$ should be at least proportional to the reciprocal of the minimal separation, $\eta$, among the $\lambda_\ell$'s.
 There is no direct connection with the number $K$ of signals, except the fact that there can be at most $\O(\eta^{-1})$ values of $\lambda_\ell$ in $[-\pi,\pi]$.
 For example, our method would require a much larger value of $n$ if there are two signals which are very close by compared to the case when they are far apart.
-Equation~\eqref{eq:pf2eqn3} also demonstrates the connection between $n$, the noise variance $V$, the minimal amplitdue $\mathfrak{m}$, and the desired level of certainty $1-\delta$. \end{rem}
+Equation~\eqref{eq:pf2eqn3} also demonstrates the connection between $n$, the noise variance $V$, the minimal amplitdue $\mathfrak{m}$, and the desired level of certainty $1-\delta$.
+Since the value of $\mathfrak{m}$ is unknown, we estimate the threshold $\tau$ ($3\mathfrak{m}$ in \eqref{eq:levelsetdef}) by taking a percentile of the histogram of $|\sigma_n(x)|$.
+As a result, any signal with amplitude less than $\tau$ will not be detected by our algorithm. } \end{rem}